IBMTechSales/klp-think2022-labs/1157_Liberty-VSCode/README.md

     ![](./images/media/image28.png)

     d.
 The Terminal view opens, and you see the server log messages as the server starts.
-When the following message spear in the     Terminal, the Liberty server is started.
+When the following message appears in the Terminal, the Liberty server is started.

     ![](./images/media/image29.png)